dondon1993/Molecular_Properties/README.md

 * Mole_Model: General molecular level feature engineering and outputs datasets that are used in the later modeling.
 * Mole_Type_Model: Merges generated datasets from Feature_Explore_Data_Gen and Mole_Model.
 Creates lgb models for different types of coupling.
 I also will also try reproducing top solutions with sequence models.
 Code will be uploaded in the future.
 Special thanks to [Andres Torrubia](https://www.kaggle.com/antorsae).

+# Feature Engineering
+Thanks to the competition host, as far as I can remember, we are provided with around one million rows of data.
+And the data is fairly clean.
+Therefore during the competition, I didn't do much data cleaning.
+Since I had no experience with neural network especially sequence models during that time, I decided to focus on feature engineering.

+The inspiration of feature engineering comes from domain knowledge.
+First inspiration comes after watching some [online course](https://www.khanacademy.org/science/organic-chemistry/spectroscopy-jay/proton-nmr/v/coupling-constant).
+I got the idea that the coupling constant depends on the structure of the molecule.
+For example, the geometry of the molecule and types of atoms that atom_0 and atom_1 are connected to.
+Second inspiration is that I realized the number in the type of coupling (e.g. '2' in '2JHC') stands for the number of bonds in between.

+Based on two points above, I performed feature engineering for different types.
+Coupling types with the same number share a lot of features.
+For different coupling types, the aim of feature engineering is to start from the provided atoms atom_0 and atom_1, and try figuring out the structure of the molecule.
+This involves understanding what type of atoms atom_0 and atom_1 are connected, the angle and distance between different atoms, mulliken charge and bonding information on each atom.

+# Modeling
+Models are created for each type of coupling.
+In my experience, lgb model seemed to be the best choice due to its fast speed.
+Since we have a large amount of data and limited time, the number of columns have to be limited.
+My training sets have around 120 columns.
+40 of them are molecular level features used in every coupling type and the other 80 are features specific to different coupling type.
+Features are selected by iteratively adding a feature into the feature subset which gives the best result in each iteration.

+Stacking is used during the modeling.
+The coupling constant has 4 components given in scalar_coupling_contributions.csv (only for training set).
+Models are first trained to predict components.
+Then the component predictions are used as the secondary features, together with the other 120 features, to predict the final coupling constant.

+# What works
+* Domain knowledge and feature engineering
+* Stacking
+* Hyperparameter tuning (More cross-validation folds, 'huber' loss)
+* Blending

+# What doesn't work
+* Fail to learn tools, packages or libraries commonly used in computational chemistry
+* xgboost
+* Fully connected neural network

+# Things to improve
+* Multiprocessing and other techniques to deal with large dataset.
+* Sequence model, transformer model.